 Front Desk-If you have a great smile and enjoy interacting with people the front desk is a wonderful place to volunteer.
 It is the best place to see everything going on at the Museum and in the Beaches area.

-Special Events-The Museum hosts concerts, exhibit openings, gallery tours, Whistle Talks, and so much more every year!
-Volunteers help with check in, food and drink service, sales, and information at each of these events.
+Special Events-The Museum hosts concerts, exhibit openings, gallery tours, Boardwalk Talks, and so much more every year!
+Volunteers help with check-in, food and drink service, sales, and information at each of these events.

-Archives-The Museum houses an extensive Collections and Archives used for research, exhibits, and preservation.
+Archives-The Museum houses an extensive Archive and Collection used for research, exhibits, and preservation.
 There are more jobs in Archives than we can list and they are an integral part to accomplishing the mission of the Museum.

-Committees-In order to create exhibits, develop new programs, and improve the Museum, we have multiple committees and new ones form throughout the year.
-If you want to be in on the ground floor of a new exhibit or help create a new program than joining a committee is right up your alley.
+Committees-In order to create exhibits, develop new programs, and improve the Museum, we have multiple committees with new ones forming throughout the year.
+If you want to be in on the ground floor of a new exhibit or help create a new program then joining a committee is right up your alley.